Sorting Out the Show’s Premise

 4. Scrabble Slam

 Similar to the Scrabble Slam card game, all four players played at the same time in this game mode.
 They stood together and took turns altering words on the screen.
 To do this, they replaced one of the letters in a given word with another letter.
 For example, if the word was “best” and they had the letter V, they could replace the B to create “vest.”
+They had to make words with letters already visible, swapping just one letter to make a new word.

 5. Scrabble Speedword